vijjirajusaripella/Firmware_Litmus_Test_Sai/README.md

 Only **essential registers** are configured (e.g., `IHOLD_IRUN`, `VACTUAL`, `GSTAT`).
 Others like `CHOPCONF`, `STEALTHCHOP`, or `PWMCONF` are left at default because:

-- The test's goal is to verify basic motor control over SPI, not optimize silent motion or current profiles.
+- As the test's goal is to verify basic motor control over SPI, not optimize silent motion or current profiles.
-- Simplifies the driver and makes it believable as a student-level demo.
+- Simplifies the driver.

 ---